13 Iconic Things To Do in New Orleans’ Garden District

 The first way is by enjoying a few cocktails and small plates: Stop in and watch the world pass by on the outdoor patio, surrounded by magnolia trees, with views of the St. Charles Street Car.

-The second option is to brave a night at the hotel: Rooms and suites range from casual to dramatically ornate, and some even have Victorian furnishings, claw-foot tubs, balconies, 4-poster beds, or formal seating areas.
+The second option is to spend the night: Rooms and suites at the Columns range from casual to dramatically ornate, and some even have Victorian furnishings, claw-foot tubs, balconies, and 4-poster beds.

 Collage of travel writer shopping in New Orleans Garden District.